Return to top

 wet ingredients mixed in a bowl

-Gently stir in the cocoa powder, all-purpose flour, and baking soda.
-Mix until just combined.
-Set your brownie mix aside.
+Gently I stir in the cocoa powder, all-purpose flour, and baking soda.
+I only mix until just combined, then set the brownie mixture aside while preparing the cookie batter.

 brownie batter mixed in a bowl